Computation and properties of the Epstein zeta function with applications to quantum systems: Crandall representation and properties of the Epstein zeta function

 Removing the $\bm k=\bm 0$ summand $G_{d-\nu}(\lambda(\bm 0+\bm y))$ in the second sum in Crandall's representation extends holomorphy in $\bm y$ to $D_{\Lambda^\ast\setminus \{\bm 0\}}$ and removes the potential pole at $\nu = d$ in case that $\bm y = 0$.
 The regularised Epstein zeta function is then obtained by adding the regularised Crandall function $G_{d-\nu,\lambda}^{\rm reg}(\bm y)$, which is holomorphic in

 where the exclusions in $\nu$ are due to the poles of the gamma function.
-In case that $\nu \in (d+2\mathds N_0)$, the resulting summand is entire in $\bm y\in\mathds C^d$ by \Cref{g-reg-an}.
-The intersection of the domains of analyticity then yields the desired result. \end{proof}
+In case that $\nu \in (d+2\mathds N_0)$, the resulting summand is entire in $\bm y\in\mathds C^d$ by Lemma \ref{g-reg-an}.
+The intersection of the domains of holomorphy then yields the desired result. \end{proof}

-The holomorphy of the regularised Epstein zeta function in an open complex neighborhood of the Brillouin in $\bm y$ leads to exponential convergence of an interpolating polynomial in the number of interpolants of an interpolating function \cite{berrutBarycentricLagrangeInterpolation2004}.
-Adding the singularity then allows for the near-instant evaluation of the Epstein zeta function.
+The holomorphy of the regularised Epstein zeta function ensures exponential convergence of an interpolating polynomial with respect to the number of interpolation points \cite{berrutBarycentricLagrangeInterpolation2004}.
+By subsequently adding back the singular term, one obtains an efficient method for precomputing the full Epstein zeta function.